AKYEGON/dukafiti/replit.md

 - July 6, 2025.
 Updated Home page navigation to use full logo with proper responsive sizing
 - July 6, 2025.
 Configured favicon and PWA manifest icons to use new cube logo icon for consistent brand identity
 - July 6, 2025.
 Applied comprehensive brand asset integration following professional logo placement guidelines across all pages
+- July 6, 2025.
+Replaced background-embedded logos with transparent PNG versions for clean professional appearance
+- July 6, 2025.
+Updated all logo containers to use brand purple backgrounds (bg-brand, bg-brand-700) with proper contrast
+- July 6, 2025.
+Enhanced Sidebar logo display with purple background containers and hover effects for collapsed/expanded states
+- July 6, 2025.
+Updated Login and Register pages with purple-contained logos and subtle slogan backgrounds
+- July 6, 2025.
+Modified Home page navigation logo to use branded container with drop shadows
+- July 6, 2025.
+Created Footer component with slogan logo in brand-appropriate container styling
+- July 6, 2025.
+Applied drop-shadow effects to all logos for enhanced visual depth and professional appearance
 ```

 ## User Preferences